thecodejs/eslint-config-react-ts/README.md

 ## Usage
 These rules can be only used in .eslintrc file to enforce your *eslint* extension to follow these rules.
 All you need to install ```dbaeumer.vscode-eslint``` extension in your *VS Code* editor.

-In your project, create a **.eslintrc.json** file and write below code.
+In your project, create a `.eslintrc.json` file and write below code:

 ```json
 {